costajob/currency_converter/README.md

 The library is compatible and it has been tested with python versions `3.6.4` and `3.7.1`, since it uses the pretty useful [string literal](https://www.python.org/dev/peps/pep-0498/) interpolation introduced by version `3.6` on.

 ## Footprint
+To grant resiliency and courtesy of the python bread standard library, the external dependencies footprint is kept to a minimum.
-There is a minimal external dependencies footprint, but for `gunicorn` and `meinheld`, which are used to speed up HTTP server.
+The only external modules are `gunicorn` and `meinheld`, which are used to increase HTTP server throughput.

 # Design
-The code design follows the single responsibility principle by using a dedicated class for any specific task, confined within meaningful modules:
+The code design follows the single responsibility principle by using a dedicated class for any specific task, each confined within meaningful modules:
 * `currency`: currency related objects, such as `Money` and `EurRates`
 * `data`: data related objects, such as `Fetcher` and `Parser`
-* `converter`: the ``Computer` object contains the conversion core logic
+* `converter`: the conversion core logic within the `Computer` object

+## Rounding
+The library is relaxed on float arithmetics by rounding final conversion results to *two decimals*.
+This allows to speed up execution by avoiding relying on a `Decimal` objects and is also acceptable considering the objectives.

 ## Tests
 The library is covered, by fast, isolated unit and docs testing (to grant reliable documentation):